-Poland PM visits Ukraine in latest show of solidarity in war against Russia
+Poland’s Tusk says Ukraine-Russia war a fight ‘between good and evil’

 Ukraine’s allies have in recent weeks sought to reassure the country that they are committed to its long-term defence against the Kremlin’s forces amid concerns that Western support could be sagging.

-British Prime Minister Rishi Sunak and France’s new foreign minister, Stephane Sejourne, also travelled to Kyiv recently.
+British Prime Minister Rishi Sunak and France’s new Foreign Minister Stephane Sejourne also travelled to Kyiv recently.